aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 #### 2.1.4 Set the parameters of your Democracy organization then click “Next”

 !!! warning "Note"
-    The Voting app parameters currently cannot be changed once your organization is created.
-To change the Voting app parameters after your organization has been created, you must install a new instance of the Voting app which can currently only be done using the [aragonCLI](https://hack.aragon.org/docs/cli-intro.html).
-Then you can use the new Voting app with the new parameters.
+    The Voting app parameters currently cannot be changed from the Aragon frontend client.
+To change the Voting app parameters after your organization has been created, you must first have the permissions to change these parameters initialized, then you can change the parameters using the [aragonCLI](https://hack.aragon.org/docs/cli-intro.html).

 !!! info "Support"
     “Support” is the number for what percent of the tokens that participated in a vote must approve a proposal for that proposal to pass.
 For example, if “Support” is set to 51%, then 51% of tokens that vote on a proposal must approve the proposal for it to pass.